RalucaDavid/UNITBV-Info-Resources/Year-1/Semester-2/SO/README.md

 # 💻 Operating systems (SO)

-🎓 This folder contains the assignments (with explanations) done as part of this course.
+🎓 This folder contains the homeworks (with explanations) done as part of this course.

 <ul>
   <li>